 PFI and similar arrangements have been considered to have an implied finance lease within the agreement.
 In reassessing PFI leases the Council has estimated the implied interest rate within the leases to calculate interest and principal payments.
-In addition the future RPI increase within the contracts has been estimated as remaining constant throughout the remaining period of the contract.
+The future RPI increase within the contracts has been estimated as remaining constant throughout the remaining period of the contract.

-Pensions Fund Liability
+Pension Fund Liability

 The estimation of the Pension Fund liability depends on a number of complex judgements relating to the discounts used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on Pension Fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The estimation of the defined benefit obligations is sensitive to the actuarial assumptions.
-Further information is set out in note 30.